RanRhoads84/debgpt7.8-with-vectorDB/README.md

 # Load Debian Developer Reference (plain text) and ask a question
-debgpt -Hx devref: -A 'How can I become a debian developer?'
+debgpt -Hx devref: -A 'How can I become a debian developer?' debgpt -Hx devref: -a 'how does general resolution work?'

 # Load the latest sbuild log file and ask a question
 debgpt -Hx sbuild: -A 'why does the build fail? do you have any suggestion?'